akhizhko/engineering-roles/makers/engineer_ii.md

 ### Should have

-* Successfully performed the role of an Engineer at Meetup or equivalent role elsewhere
+* Successfully performed the role of an Engineer at Quandoo or equivalent role elsewhere
 * Core language competency in at least one language
 * Experience working on a team in a professional setting
 * Demonstrated ability to collaborate well with a team